The Main DC-Earth

 Batman: Arkham Asylum

 Harley plays a major role in this game.
 Here, she teams up with Joker to take over the Asylum.
 She is also the one who frees Poison Ivy from her cell in Arkham.
 Throughout the game she taunts Batman but is eventually beaten during a cut-scene.Harley's role is voiced by Arleen Sorkin.

 Batman: Arkham City

 Harley is one of the bosses in this game and is voice acted by Tara Strong.
 Harley is much more in control in this game, as Joker's illness prevents him from being the powerful gang leader that he was before.
 She is much more temperamental and vicious, as shown with her new biker-themed outfit.
-It is heavily hinted that she is pregnant at the end of the game, as a positive pregnancy test is shown beside her outfit from the first game and at the end of the credits is heard singing to a baby, "Hush little baby, don't say a word, Momma's gonna kill for you the whole damn world".
-It is most likely the Joker's child.
+It is heavily hinted that she is pregnant with Joker's child at the end of the game, as a positive pregnancy test is shown beside her outfit from the first game and at the end of the credits is heard singing to a baby, "Hush little baby, don't say a word, Momma's gonna kill for you the whole damn world".

 Harley Quinn's Revenge: Harley returns in this Arkham City DLC.
 Burning with the desire to avenge her "Puddin's" death, she forms her own group of thugs, all in an attempt to kill the Batman.
 Her image changes from the punk black and red suit to a more depressing outfit.
 Her hair is dyed black in mourning.